Koko-66/Web-App-DevOps-Project/Docs/Deploying_with_Kubernetes.md

 - number of `replicas` set to 2 (allows app to run concurrently on two pods, for scalability and high availability
 - `selector > matchLabels > app` set to `flask-orders-app` (allows Kubernetes to identify pods the Deployment should manage)
 - `template > metadata > labels > app` set to `flask-orders-app` (gives the pods the same label as the selector to establish connection between them and the application that is managed)
-- `spec > container` set to the applications Docker image.
+- `spec > container` set to the applications Docker image without specifying a tag to ensure always the latest image is pulled in.
 This part also exposes port 5000 for communication within the AKS cluster.
 - `strategy` selected for the project: RollingUpdate with both max unavailable pods and max new pods set to 1 to ensure continuous app availability.
     This strategy is ideal for this kind of project as it offers minimal downtime, and remembers the current state of data, which means that the users can continue checking and adding orders even during updates.
-It is also quick and easy to implment, which aligns with the size of application and it's internal nature.
+It is also quick and easy to implement, which aligns with the size of application and it's internal nature.

 ### Service
 Service resource is required to enable internal communication within the AKS cluster.
 Resource details: